eatdust/wipistepper/README.md

 ```

 We specify that we have connected the "en", "clk" and "cw" driver
-board cables to the RPI pins 0, 1 and 2, respectively.
+gates to the RPI pins 0, 1 and 2, respectively.
 Their name are
 yours, here "en" for "enable", "clk" for "clock", "cw" for "clockwise"
 rotation.
 Voltage states for these wires are initially set to 1,
-0, 0 (My board switches the motor off for en=1).
+0, 0 (my board wiring switches the motor off for en=1).

 The driver board is in stepmode=8, the motor has a step angle of 1.8
 degrees and we want to generate software pulses of 10 milliseconds
-width (these should be set to what the driving board is capable of
+width (these should be set to what the driving board is capable of).
-understanding as a pulse).
-For the PWM, a pulse width of 8
+For the PWM, a pulse width of 8 milliseconds is set over a range of
-milliseconds is set over a range of 4096.
+4096.

 ```python